 Walnuts, flaxseed, chia seeds, and fatty fish are great sources of polyunsaturated fats.
 Research shows that the omega-3s from fatty fish, such as salmon, contain the strongest health benefits, and doctors recommend two weekly servings for optimal health.

 These essential fatty acids are important anti-inflammatory foods, critical for our brain health, cell growth and hormone production.
+Omega-3 fatty acids can also help fight anxiety, improve cardiovascular health, lower cholesterol, and improve sleep patterns, according to Jen Reviews.
 However, keep in mind that although we need some amount of polyunsaturated fats, we absolutely do not need a lot.

 To maximize the health benefits it’s best to consume these essential fatty acids in their whole food form in order to get all of their other nutrients.
 For example, when you only take the oil, although still very healthy, you won’t get any of the fiber found in the whole food.
 Fiber is what’s going to help you to feel satisfied so you don’t overeat.
 This is exactly how healthy fats can help keep your waistline trim.